runtimeverification/rv-predict/README.md

 ## Fine Tuning the Execution

-Although the basic usage should be sufficient for most scenarios, RV Predict provides several options to allow advanced users to tune the execution, analysis, and the produced output.
+Although the basic usage should be sufficient for most scenarios, RV-Predict provides several options to allow advanced users to tune the execution, analysis, and the produced output.

 ### Common options

-The list of common options can be obtained by using the `-h` or `--help` option when invoking RV Predict:
+The list of common options can be obtained by using the `-h` or `--help` option when invoking RV-Predict:

     rv-predict --help
     Usage: rv-predict [rv_predict_options] [java_options] <command_line>